Why is brand purpose failing to fully deliver ? New brandgym research (post 1 of 2)

 In conclusion, brand purpose clearly has the potential to inspire and guide growth, but it failing to fully deliver owing to a disconnect with business reality.
 In new week’s post we look at how to increase the chances of making purpose PAY.

+The short course is fully refunded if you go on to take the full brandgym Mastering Brand Growth program where we explore a comprehensive and practical 8-step program for creating brand strategy to inspire business growth.
 “A strategic, insight-led and practical approach to making marketing pay,” is how one CMO described the 8 week online program.
 The +70 NPS score from our first 150 participants is higher than Apple’s.
 And 98% of participants say they “boosted their brand growth know-how” and, most importantly, “will be more effective in their jobs”.